 Lost Property

-There is an overwhelming amount of lost property in the school.
-While Mr. Warner previously spoke to children during assemblies, please ensure all items include jumpers, hats, lunch boxes, plastic containers and water bottles are clearly labelled with your child’s name.
-Please feel free to have a look at our trolley located near office building opposite the library.
-At the end of Term 4, any lost property items without names will be disposed of.
+We are only 4 weeks into the new school year and there is already an overwhelming amount of lost property in the school.
+We ask that parents please ensure all items including jumpers, hats, lunch boxes, plastic containers and water bottles are clearly labelled with your child’s name.
+Please feel free to have a look at our trolley located near the office building opposite the library.

-To prepare for the beginning of the new school year, it is imperative that parent email addresses, phone numbers and other contact details are correct in our system.
+With the beginning of the new school year, important information is sent out to all parents.
+To ensure that parents receive this information, it is imperative that parent email addresses, phone numbers and other contact details are correct in our system.

-If you have recently changed any of your contact information (phone number, email, address, emergency contacts, etc.), you are asked to update your contact details via the School Bytes Parent Portal.
-We also ask for parents to ensure your email inbox has space so you do not miss out on any important information at the beginning of the new year.
+If you have recently changed any of your contact information (phone number, email, address, emergency contacts, etc.), you are asked to update your contact details via the School Bytes Parent Portal or to email the school.
+We also ask for parents to ensure your email inbox is not full.

 Thank you in advance for your preparation as we take the step in providing our families immediate access to digital information.